Bruce Goldsmith

-He lives in the south of France with his wife Arna and their three children.
+He lives in the south of France with his wife Arna Reynisdottir and their three children.

 Bruce Goldsmith Design

 In 2013, Bruce Goldsmith released his first EN-C paraglider 'Tala' under his own label Bruce Goldsmith Design.

 This has been followed by Wasp (EN-B), Luna (paramotor) and Dual (tandem) paragliders in 2013 and Adam (EN-A) in 2014.
 In 2015 the Base (EN-B) was launched and the Cure (EN-C) was presented at the Coupe Icare in September.